TeSingleton/Inscription_Notepad/README.md

 ## Description

-    A note Taking app built using express.js for the back end .
+    A Note-taking app built using express.js for the back end .

 ## Table of Contents (clickable)